 Your Member of Congress will most likely not be available to meet with you and you will meet with the staff person responsible for health issues.
 This staffer is typically the health legislative assistant or aide who is responsible for and reports directly to the Member on health issues.
 It is not a negative thing to meet with the staffer.
-Legislators are very busy and rely a great deal on their staff and do receive detailed reports on visits with constituents.
-It is not unusual for the staffer to be young.
+Legislators are very busy and rely a great deal on their staff, and do receive detailed reports on visits with constituents.